Information regarding shared Wi-Fi networks at senior living facilities

 - Issue - logins have a limited duration: Most Wi-Fi networks that incorporate a browser-based login do not allow a device to stay connected indefinitely.
 So the logins are likely to expire after a set number of hours or set number of days and the network will then disconnect the device.
 When this happens, to a ViewClix frame, it will need to be unplugged and restarted.
 The special network login password will need to be entered again.

-Poor or inconsistent performance: the other potential issue with shared networks at senior living facilities
+Other potential issues with shared networks at senior living facilities

 In addition to the fact that a shared or guest network at a senior living facility might have a browser-based login, the network might have periodic performance issues due to the fact that it's shared.
 There may be certain times of the day when the network is congested and slow.